JesusGuerrero/MAHRIO/README.md

 ## Notes - Things to consider

 Node.JS changes frequently, and it's suggested you load the PPA in order to grab the stable latest version.
 Work is in progress on customizing a Vagrantfile for this purpose, with instructions forthcoming.

+## Troubleshooting
+have any questions or troubke with the setup? email rocha.jesus@hotmail.com

 ## References
 ### Hapi [http://hapijs.com]